Guillemette of Neufchâtel

+Guillemette de Neufchâtel (1260–1317) was a vassal in the Holy Roman Empire.
+She was Countess of Montbéliard between 1282 and 1317.

-Guillemette de Neufchâtel (1260–1317) was a French noblewoman, the daughter of Amadeus, Count of Neufchâtel and his wife, Jordanna of Arberg.
+She was the daughter of Amadeus, Count of Neufchâtel and his wife, Jordanna of Arberg.
 In 1259, her great-aunt Margaret, married Richard of Neufchâtel-en-Bourgogne.
 As her dowry, she brought the Lordships of Blamont, Châtelot, Belmont, and Cuisance into the marriage.
 The Lords of Neufchâtel-en-Bourgogne placed Blamont under the protection of the Duke of Burgundy and thus detached it from Montbéliard.

 In 1282, Guillemette married Reginald of Burgundy.
 They had five children: